-You may have hypoglycemia without having any symptoms.
+You may have hypoglycemia without symptoms.
 This is known as hypoglycemia unawareness.

 Hypoglycemia is either reactive or non-reactive.
 Each type has different causes:

 Reactive hypoglycemia occurs within a few hours after a meal.
 An overproduction of insulin causes reactive hypoglycemia.
-Having reactive hypoglycemia may mean that you’re at risk for developing diabetes.
+Having reactive hypoglycemia may mean you’re at risk for developing diabetes.

 Non-reactive hypoglycemia isn’t necessarily related to meals and may be due to an underlying disease.
-Causes of non-reactive, or fasting, hypoglycemia can include:
+Causes of non-reactive, or fasting, hypoglycemia include: